Student Programming & Raider Entertainment (SPARE)

 - Promotions Manager

-Starting in Fall 2024, the Student Concerts Manager-In-Waiting will be required to work an average of 5-7 hours per week for $12.00/hour (should you need additional hours due to financial concerns, you may request to work in the SPARE front office).
-In addition to the responsibilities of all Student Managers, the Student Concerts Manager-In-Training has the following responsibilities:
+The Student Concerts Manager role will be required to work an average of 12-15 hours per week for $12.00/hour.
+In addition to the responsibilities of all Student Managers, the Student Concerts Manager has the following responsibilities:

 - Facilitate Concerts Council Meetings;